hex-7546/OOPs-in-Python-Class-2/README.md

   - Linux (Linux Foundation) <br>
   Linux is actually a kernel and not a operating system.
 Several operating system has been made on it.
 The <b>Debian</b> family is the most popular one and in that too <b>Ubuntu</b> is particularly beginner friendly.
 You can also try Arch Linux if you dare 💀

+## Bare Metal System
+A computer system that runs the processes directly on the hardware without the help of any operating system.
+It speeds up the process and is much more efficient and optimized compared to other systems with OS running on them

 # Notes
 <b> Internet: </b>
 -Inter means between two or more different entities and net means connection or web.
 So a connection between two or more computer systems or devices (smartphones, desktops, data center etc) is known as the Internet.
 Any device accessing the internet uses a public IP address that is assigned to it